Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-creative-mechanic-enhancement-suggestion.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe your suggestion**
-A clear and concise description of what you want to happen.
+A clear and concise description of your suggestion.

+**Explain why you think your suggestion should be added**
+Give a few reasons why you think your suggestion would be beneficial to the mod and community along with possible use cases if applicable.

+**Explain how you think your suggestion can best be implemented**
+Give a detailed description how to best add your suggestion including the use of screenshots if available.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.